Leading Leak Tester Manufacturers

 The most simple leak tester, the bubble test, involves submerging a pressurized test subject in water or coating it in a soapy substance, at which time bubbles emerge from the site of the leak.
 Although the bubble test is effective and inexpensive, it is not applicable to sensitive equipment.
 Leak testers should be carefully chosen for more sensitive equipment and situations.

 Also, testers do not identify the substance that is leaked and so are often used in conjunction with liquid or gas analyzers.
-These products in the leak detection line are meant for fairly specific scenarios, although leak detectors are more generalized.
+These products in the leak detection line are meant for fairly specific scenarios, although leak detection are more generalized.
 That is why using leak detectors and leak testers together, produces a well-rounded solution.

 A variety of methods exist to detect a leak.
 Gas detectors use a tracer gas to measure the leak based on its ion charge response to the helium or hydrogen they put into the air.
 Ultrasonic detectors measure the sound waves emitted by gas leaks to locate and identify a leak.
 Often these detectors are hand held, since leaks usually originate in complex pipe systems that are difficult to maneuver.